 It is not that political violence is happening in Bengal for the first time.
 It has always been a powerful tool to establish political power.
-But there is no doubt that it was one of the prominent issue in 2019 general elections in West Bengal and in 2021 state election campaign.
+But there is no doubt that it was one of the prominent issues in the 2019 general elections in West Bengal and in the 2021 state election campaign.
 Maybe because BJP is a national party, and it has many supporters across the country to talk about it or because the violence is increasing year after year.
-This thing is proved when the Bharatiya Janata Party (BJP) has invited families of over 50 party workers killed in Bengal poll violence to the swearing-in ceremony of PM Narendra Modi and when Amit Shah asserts the importance of West Bengal's 18 seats victory in his first speech after winning the election by saying "Bengal mein" several times.
-He was trying to tell that violence will remain the biggest issue even in the next election.
+This thing is proved when the Bharatiya Janata Party (BJP) has invited families of over 50 party workers killed in Bengal poll violence to the swearing-in ceremony of PM Narendra Modi and when Amit Shah asserts the importance of West Bengal's 18 seat victory in his first speech after winning the election by saying "Bengal mein" several times.
+He was trying to tell that violence will remain the most prominent issue even in the next election.

 The BJP released a list of 24 different incidents in Bengal in which its activists were attacked.
 The BJP also released the names of the activists who were killed.
-These include Shova Rani Mondal (Jagaddal, North 24 Parganas), Uttam Ghosh (Ranaghat, Nadia), Abhijit Sarkar (Beliaghat, Kolkata), Horome Adhikari (Sonarpur South, South 24 Parganas) Momik Moitra (Sitalkuchi, Cooch Behar) and Gaurav Sarkar ( Bolpur, Birbhum).
-BJP also claims that more than 7 BJP members and supporters were died during this violence.
+These include Shova Rani Mondal (Jagaddal, North 24 Parganas), Uttam Ghosh (Ranaghat, Nadia), Abhijit Sarkar (Beliaghat, Kolkata), Horome Adhikari (Sonarpur South, South 24 Parganas), Momik Moitra (Sitalkuchi, Cooch Behar) and Gaurav Sarkar ( Bolpur, Birbhum).
+BJP also claims that more than 7 BJP members and supporters have died during this violence.

 Himanta Biswa Sarma, BJP leader, claims 300-400 BJP members and supporters and their family members have crossed over to Dhubri in Assam fearing persecution & violence in West Bengal.

-CPM chief Sitaram Yechury from left said "the aggression would be resisted and rebuffed".
+CPM chief Sitaram Yechury from Left said, "the aggression would be resisted and rebuffed".

 "I said my son will never support the BJP again.
 But they did not listen.
 They kept on beating him.
 All I could do was watch," said Madhabi to Indian express

-His brother Biswajit, claimed the family had long faced threats from the TMC.
+His brother, Biswajit, claimed the family had long faced threats from the TMC.
 The brothers make clay idols and sell eggs for a living.

 "When the end draws near,